-- Continuing Education (CE) Credits: At such time as Continuing Education (CE) credits are required as a condition of State licensure, registration or certification for positions in this bargaining unit, the County agrees to meet with the Union regarding formal educational leave provisions for the fulfillment of such requirements. - The County recognizes that employees who are Benefits Analysts should meet with the Human Services Agency in order to provide input into the formulation of the Benefits Analyst training program for new and continuing Benefits Analysts. - Social Worker Lead Premium Pay: Psychiatric Social Workers or Social Workers at San Mateo County Health Center who are assigned as lead worker over other social work staff shall receive premium pay at the rate of one step of his/her base salary (5.74%) in addition to all other compensation.
-Only one employee at a time may be so assigned. - 5.
-Upon written request by the Union to the Employee Relations Manager, the County shall discuss with the Union specific allegations of excessive workloads for employees in this Unit.
-In addition, the Human Services Agency will review and discuss with Union representatives the methods by which caseloads are being computed for Benefits Analysts. - 3.
-New Worker Training Units: The department is committed to providing new worker training units to provide thorough and appropriate training to new employees in the Children's Protective Services area.
-The parties understand that the extent of such training is contingent on available budget. - 7.
-Professional staff designated by the department head who provide child or adult protective services work shall receive a 5% differential in addition to all other compensation. - 8.
-Professional staff designated by the department head who provide emergency response in protective services work shall receive a 5% differential in addition to all other compensation. - Social Workers II/III and Social Work Supervisors in the Human Services Agency Children and Family Services Division assigned to FM and FR shall receive a differential of 5% in addition to all other compensation. - 4.
-Former Differential Pay: The differentials for Children's Services Social Worker and Children's Services Social Work Supervisor who perform child or adult protective services, and Emergency Response and Family Maintenance/Family Reunification were rolled into the base salary for these classifications effective December 3, 2017, as described in the Side letter dated December 14, 2017. - 5.
-Clinician Treatment Concerns: Upon clinician request, the supervisor will schedule a meeting to develop a plan to address clinician concerns about this ability to provide appropriate treatment.
+Continuing Education (CE) Credits: At such time as Continuing Education (CE) credits are required as a condition of State licensure, registration or certification for positions in this bargaining unit, the County agrees to meet with the Union regarding formal educational leave provisions for the fulfillment of such requirements.
+The County recognizes that employees who are Benefits Analysts should meet with the Human Services Agency in

+3. The County recognizes that employees who are Benefits Analysts should meet with the Human Services Agency in order to provide input into the formulation of the Benefits Analyst training program for new and continuing Benefits Analysts.

+2. Social Worker Lead Premium Pay: Psychiatric Social Workers or Social Workers at San Mateo County Health Center who are assigned as lead worker over other social work staff shall receive premium pay at the rate of one step of his/her base salary in addition to all other compensation.
+Only one employee at a time may be so assigned.
+5. Upon written request by the Union to the Employee Relations Manager, the County shall discuss with the Union specific allegations of excessive workloads for employees in this Unit.
+In addition, the Human Services Agency will review and discuss with Union representatives the methods by which caseloads are being computed for Benefits Analysts.

+3. New Worker Training Units: The department is committed to providing new worker training units to provide thorough and appropriate training to new employees in the Children's Protective Services area.
+The parties understand that the extent of such training is contingent on available budget.

+7. Professional staff designated by the department head who provide child or adult protective services work shall receive a 5% differential in addition to all other compensation.

+8. Professional staff designated by the department head who provide emergency response in protective services work shall receive a 5% differential in addition to all other compensation.

+9. Social Workers II/III and Social Work Supervisors in the Human Services Agency Children and Family Services Division assigned to FM and FR shall receive a differential of 5% in addition to all other compensation.

+4. Former Differential Pay: The differentials for Children's Services Social Worker and Children's Services Social Work Supervisor who perform child or adult protective services, and Emergency Response and Family Maintenance/Family Reunification were rolled into the base salary for these classifications effective December 3, 2017, as described in the Sideletter dated December 14, 2017.

+5. Clinician Treatment Concerns: Upon clinician request, the supervisor will schedule a meeting to develop a plan to address clinician concerns about this ability to provide appropriate treatment.
 Training needs identified by the clinical staff can be communicated in the following venues: clinical supervision meeting; weekly team meeting; Workforce Development, Education and Training Committee meeting; annual staff satisfaction survey; and/or Labor/Management meetings.

+6. Economic Self-Sufficiency Labor Management Committee: Within ninety (90) days of the Board of Supervisor's approval of a successor MOU, the County and Union agree to convene an Economic Self Sufficiency Labor Management Committee as needed, not to exceed one meeting per quarter.
+Each party shall provide the other party with a list of topics to be discussed at least one (1) week in advance.
+Topics will include, but will not be limited to, workload issues.